MrSchyzo/animesucc/readme.md

 ![AnimeSucc](PlanetASucc.png)

 **AnimeSucc** is a client-only crawler for [AnimeSaturn](https://www.animesaturn.cx).
-It allows simple search and video playback without the hassle of adware.
+It allows simple search and video playback without pesky ads.

 ## How to Run Locally